lidiasofiaobregon/CAS570/stress-systems-project.md

 In the stress literature, there are several competing theories as to how one explains the phenomena of chronic stress and subsequent development of stress-based diseases.
 Two of the main theories are the theory of "stressors" and the generalized "unsafety" theory of stress.
 On one end is the model of stressors (Selye, 1955).
 This model emphasizes discrete events (real or imagined) that threaten the safety of an individual and cause the stress response in the body.
 On the other hand is the model of generalized "unsafety", also called the GUTS theory (Brosschot et. al, 2018).
 This theory, rather than emphasize discrete events known as stressors, theorizes that the stress response's default mode is actually to always be "on" and is only inhibted/turned off when safety is perceived.
 This model seems to capture more of the chronic nature of stress, and is more theoretically compatible with phenomena such as how the instability of one's social contexts can cause prolonged stress, long after any actual social stressor is present.

 Regardless of which theory is used to conceptualize the phenomena of stress, the literature demonstrates that one of the elements that seems to contribute to stress, health, and well-being in general is social interactions (Bernstein et. al 2018, Sun et. al 2019, Milek et. al 2019).
 For this project, I wanted to simulate an environment where we looked at two levels of the phenomena of stress and social interaction: the individual level and the population level.
 I wanted to explore how interactions within a population of people with diverse characteristics would contribute to the stress (or lack of stress) of the individual in particular and the population in general.
 To implement and explore this relationship, I used the agent-based modeling platform, NetLogo.
 The goal was to explore the Big Picture questions of what stress looked like over time within an individual and within the population as number of interactions between people increased.
+Additionally, I wanted to explore what kind of individual differences (i.e. combinations of parameters) contributed to being stressed and eventually dying from stress.
+Each individual (or "turtle" in NetLogo) was configured with eight parameters that, based off the literature, have been shown to relate in one way or another to stress.
+These eight parameters are unsafety (Brosschot et. al, 2018), neuroticism (Amestoy et. al 2023), extroversion (Xin et. al, 2017), age (Brosschot et. al, 2018), health score (Brosschot et. al, 2018), stress genes (Buchanan & Lovallo, 2019), diet score (Brosschot et. al, 2018), and bad social history (Slavich 2022).
+These parameters were randomnly configured for each individual and were explored over time within an indiviual as their number of interactions increased.

 #### NetLogo Model (Code)